George Powe: Early life

 Powe was born on 11 August 1926 in Spanish Town, Jamaica.
-His parents were, Richard Pow, a Chinese migrant to Jamaica, and Leonora Sinclair.
+His parents were, Richard Pow / Pow Un Chun, a Chinese migrant to Jamaica, and Leonora Sinclair.
 They were shopkeepers.

-Powe's father was Buddhist, his mother Catholic.
+Powe's father was Confusionist, his mother Catholic.

 At the age of five he attended the Kingston Chinese school, thereafter St Ann's Elementary School in Kingston.
 Later he studied electrical engineering at Kingston Technical School before volunteering to join the Royal Air Force (RAF) in 1944, pretending to be older than 17 years of age.

-Upon arrival in England his name was changed from Pow to Powe.
-His birth name was Oswald George Pow, and he had a Chinese name also, named after his father.
-Powe later formalised the name changes by deed poll.
+His birth name was Oswald George Pow, which before he acquired British nationality, he changed by deed poll from Pow to Powe.

 Career

+After enlisting in the RAF, in Kingston, Jamaica, Powe was part of a contingent of 1,935 volunteers who sailed on a troopship which docked at Greenock, Scotland, in November 1944.
+On November 12 they were taken by train to RAF Hunmanby Moor, near Filey, Yorkshire, for two months initial training.
+Powe was later relocated to RAF Yatesbury, Wiltshire, for radar training.
+He was then assigned for one year to RAF Sennen, Penzance, and then posted to RAF West Prawle, South Devon.
+He returned to Jamaica in May 1948 and was demobilised in August.

-Upon joining the RAF, Powe was posted to Scotland, and later relocated to Wiltshire where he was trained as a radar operator.
-The RAF subsequently posted him to Filey, Yorkshire, where he remained until he was demobilised in Jamaica, in 1948.
-On 2 October 1948, Powe travelled on the SS Orbita to Liverpool, and later got a job as an electrician’s mate in Birmingham.
-In 1969, he trained as a teacher before teaching mathematics at Robert Mellors School in Nottingham.
+He travelled back to England on the SS Orbita, disembarking at Liverpool on October 2, 1948.
+He subsequently worked in Birmingham and the East Midlands as an electrician.
+In 1969 he trained as a teacher before teaching mathematics at Robert Mellors School in Nottingham.
 He retired in 1983.